 Some people may have gotten out in time, but most did not.
 Just like you hear of the lucky soul that made a fortune in the casino or the lottery, but most do not.
 God has a better way.

 What can you do with the money you have saved?
 In one of the parables Jesus told, he talked about the householder giving his servant talents, and they went and TRADED with them and doubled their money.
-He did not tell then to get a loan and trade with the borrowed money.
+He did not tell them to get a loan and trade with the borrowed money.
 The servants started their trading from a position of cash.
 Trading is a lost art in our day and time, but some still do it.
-I have met people that buy and sell golf courses or businesses they bought from the IRS and made them profitable and then sold them.
+I have met people who buy and sell golf courses or businesses they bought from the IRS, made them profitable, and then sold them.
 People buy and sell everything from antiques, storage buildings full of junk, boats, and cars.
 Some buy and sell stocks and bonds and crypto.

 I learned a few years ago that wealthy people wait until what they want is at a price that is at rock bottom.
 Then they buy.
 I have a builder that will buy empty lots to build on from other builders at times but only just before the other builder goes bankrupt.